this-isnt-me/ogPypeline/docs/source/drillingcon.rst

 Footage Cost units
 ------------
-The footage_cost(value, units) function converts between different Footage Cost units for drilling, currency is declared as a universal place holder using "cur".
+The footage_cost(value, units) function converts between different Footage Cost units for drilling, the currency is declared as a universal place holder using "cur".
 The input units are as per the list below:

    #.
 Currency per Foot : 'cur/ft'
    #.
 Currency per Meter	: 'cur/m'